When is the Best Time to Go Fishing? Saltwater & Freshwater Guide

 Best Time for Freshwater Fishing

-Since there aren’t tides in freshwater lakes and rivers we can remove this variable from the equation.
+Since there aren't tides in freshwater lakes and rivers, we can remove this variable.
 However, there still may be currents to deal with.
-So the major issues to consider as you choose the best time to go freshwater fishing include:
+So, the significant issues to consider as you choose the best time to go freshwater fishing include the following:

 • Weather